SumiSastri/robofriends-adapted/README.md

 ```
 ### Task 5 (Video 202) Create a Scrolly Bar

-1. Create another functional component and export it into App.js, When you console log props you will noe that props has children ```props.children```
+1. Create another functional component and export it into App.js, When you console log props note that props has children ```props.children```

 ```
 const ScrollyBar = (props) =>{